Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Rather than forcing the body into relaxation, acupuncture helps restore nervous system flexibility—the ability to shift appropriately between activation and recovery.

-For individuals with anxiety, depression, or trauma-related disorders, this translates into:
+For individuals with anxiety, depression, or trauma-related disorders, this often translates into:

 Reduced baseline hyperarousal